Alcugan/Alcugan/README.md

 ## 🚀 Looking for an internship opportunity to grow as a developer
 I'm a responsible and motivated person, eager to learn and improve alongside a great team.
 🌍 English level: B2 – comfortable in technical environments and professional communication.
-📂 You can find my main projects here, also check out some extra work on my [portfolio](https://paint-sushi-a41.notion.site/CV-lvaro-Radu-Rumayor-13a59f084eb58071ae5ef60e4f89c602).